OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-7/instructions.md

 ```
 {: codeblock}

-Now, let stop the `coffee-shop` container for the following section:
+Now, let stop and remove the `coffee-shop` container for the following section:

 ```
 docker stop coffee-shop
+docker rm coffee-shop
 ```
 {: codeblock}